If I were to ask you “where exactly does your bank put your hard-earned savings, your salary”?

 That funnel is basically a list of criteria around sustainability whether it is environmental, social, governance-related, anything.
 And then, on the other side, you have new products which are sustainable.
 That’s a simple way of understanding what sustainable products are.
 That is what sustainable banking overall is.

 There are different things you can do in sustainable investments.
 There’s a lot of debate about what is the right way of investing and all.
 For Mattrvest because given the clientele we are trying to target is more of people who are first-time investors we don’t recommend getting into stocks.

 Stock picking is a very different skill set that we don’t expect individuals to have.
 We are focusing more on long-term investment products, a lot of pension products which exist in Europe as well which have a lot of sustainable alternatives.
 Of course, the challenge of doing it not just in India but in Singapore is that there is not enough supply for retail investors of these products.

 It declutters a lot of misconceptions about sustainability.
 What is the process like for Mattrvest assuming I am the investor?

 How the product would work is that there is an initial assessment based on which you can choose which track you want.
 There are two modules within the product.
-One is do you want to save more or you want to learn how to save first.
+One does you want to save more or you want to learn how to save first.
 That’s because you can’t be investing without saving.